PipedreamHQ/pipedream/docs/docs/limits/README.md

 The only limit that differs between email and HTTP triggers is the payload size: the body of HTTP requests is limited to `{{$site.themeConfig.PAYLOAD_SIZE_LIMIT}}`, where **the total size of an email sent to a workflow - its body, headers, and attachments - is limited to `{{$site.themeConfig.EMAIL_PAYLOAD_SIZE_LIMIT}}`**.

 This limit cannot be raised.

-## Execution time per day

-**Users on the free tier have a total execution quota of 30 minutes (1,800,000 milliseconds) per day across all workflows and event sources.**

-You can view your current quota usage in your [Settings](https://pipedream.com/settings/billing).

-Your quota is reset, daily, at 00:00 (midnight) UTC.

-Pipedream records a minimum of `100ms` per execution.
-For example, if your workflow runs for `50ms`, you'll incur `100ms` of time towards your daily quota.

-You'll receive an email when you exhaust 80% and 100% of your daily quota.
-Again, this quota will be reset every day at 00:00 UTC.

-**This limit can be raised**.
-[Reach out to our team](/support/) to request an increase.

 ## Memory